 Capacitive Styluses and Mouth Sticks

-Many communication products, like smart phones and tablets, operate by electrical current created when your fingers touch their screens.
+Many communication products, like smart phones and tablets, operate by the electrical current created when your fingers touch their screens.
 These “capacitive touch screens” can be challenging for those with limited use of their hands.
 Fortunately, there are a variety of products to help, and more retailers are selling inexpensive styluses, including your local Dollar Store.

-Step 2: Cut off the heat shrink tubing from the bendable end of the mouth stick
+Step 2: Remove the rubber top from the end of the mouth stick.

 * The Tech Lab offers these resources for educational purposes and does not endorse any products, including those mentioned on this site.
 Many others are available.
 Please check online for additional products, manufacturers and user reviews.